openhab/website/blog/2025-07-21-openhab-5-0-release.md

 _Laurent Garnier ([@lolodomo](https://github.com/lolodomo)), openHAB Maintainer_

-openHAB 5.0 introduces a modular configuration system that allows supported entities (objects such as Things, Items, etc.) to be defined in one or more YAML files.
+openHAB 5.0 introduces a modular configuration system that allows supported entities to be defined in one or more YAML files.
+While tags have been supported in YAML format since openHAB 4.1, this release adds support for defining Things and Items in YAML.
 This new format does not replace our dedicated DSL format, but rather provides an alternative for YAML enthusiasts or users who have never been comfortable with our DSL syntax.
 It is also a way to not depend too much on XTend/XText as we don't know how many more years these Eclipse projects will be maintained.
 Unlike the DSL configuration files, YAML configuration files are not limited to a specific object type — they can contain any supported entities (Things, Items, Tags, etc.).